National Response Team (NRT) Member Roles and Responsibilities

 - Office of Surface Mining and Reclamation Enforcement

 - Office of Territorial Affairs

-This agency takes the lead in developing international contingency plans.
+The Department of State takes the lead in developing international contingency plans.
 It helps coordinate international response efforts, when discharges or releases cross international boundaries or involve foreign flag vessels.
 The agency also coordinates requests for aid from foreign governments.